 Effects

 Together with a decreased willingness to travel, the restrictions have had a negative economic and social impact on the travel sector in their regions.
+During the pandemic, slow travel grew in popularity as tourists opted to avoid crowded destinations, instead taking their time to explore less well-known locations.

 A possible long-term impact has been a decline of business travel and international conferencing, and the rise of their virtual, online equivalents.
 Concerns have been raised over the effectiveness of travel restrictions to contain the spread of COVID-19.